 - Books to foster imagination and even encourage empathy

-The twenty toy rule is a simple one: let your kids choose twenty toys to keep in their room.
+The 20-toy rule is simple: let your kids choose 20 toys to keep in their room.
 With the excess toys, you can decide to store or donate them.
 Although this may seem like an extreme rule, you might be surprised at how well it works.
-By getting rid of the excess, you are leaving the toys that actually matter to your children.
+By eliminating the excess, you leave the toys that matter to your children.

-There are no hard-set guidelines you have to follow when doing the twenty or fewer toys.
+There are no hard-set guidelines you have to follow when doing 20 or fewer toys.
 You can decide to limit toys to twenty but allow an exception when it comes to doll accessories or something similar.
-Use the twenty rule to springboard your toy decluttering and mold it to work for you and your family.
+Use the 20-toy rule to springboard your toy decluttering and mold it to work for you and your family.

 Benefits of Fewer Toys

 There are several benefits to having fewer toys in your home.
 Stop asking yourself how many toys your kids need, and embrace the freedom of less!

 Children who do not have an overload of toys are given the opportunity to use their imagination.
 This can give them the freedom to explore their own creativity without the distraction of unnecessary toy distractions.

 Fewer toys mean they get to try activities outside of just toys.
 Try making some crafts together to increase creativity and imagination.